Skip to main content

 • "Invalid credentials" - App ID or signing is incorrect

-• "User must be authenticated to cancel subscription" - User or deviceId is null
+• "User must be authenticated to cancel subscription" - User is not logged in

 Actions